CIVIL GRAND JURY

 Grand Jury eligibility includes: US citizenship, minimum age of 18, residency in the City & County for at least one year, ordinary intelligence, good character and a working knowledge of English.
 (Persons are ineligible to serve if they have been discharged from the grand jury within one year, are currently serving on a trial jury, are elected public officials, or have been convicted of a felony.)
 Jurors must by law disclose all investments and business positions in and/or income from any entity that has conducted business within the City & County in the previous two years, as well as income from all employees of the City & County and all interests in real property.
 These become matters of public record.

 All communications with the Civil Grand Jury are completely confidential, as are all its investigations.
 The Civil Grand Jury is charged with investigating the operations of the various officers, departments, bureaus and agencies of the government of the City & County of San Francisco.
-To register a complaint or to submit a suggestion for an investigation, please submit the online form or mail to the Grand Jury office.
+To register a complaint or to submit a suggestion for an investigation, please complete the Citizen Complaint Form as PDF or Word, and mail to the Civil Grand Jury office.

 San Francisco, CA 94102